abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 If there are two or more CSS rules that point to the same element, the selector with the highest specificity value will "win", and its style declaration will be applied to that HTML element.

+> or with the **"Last rule Principle"** where if multiple elements have the same selector specificity, then only the last selector's styles will be applied.
+So placement is Important

 #### Calculation

 - Start at 0